 Let us first understand its need.
 While solar power is much more commonly used, nuclear power can offer advantages in some areas.
 Solar cells, although efficient, can only supply energy to spacecraft in orbits where the solar flux is sufficiently high, such as low Earth orbit and interplanetary destinations close enough to the Sun.
 Unlike solar cells, nuclear power systems function independently of sunlight, which is necessary for deep space exploration.
 E.g.: Once a probe gets past Jupiter, though, the number of photons per square meter drops below the level at which a solar panel array is a good choice for power.

-Nuclear-based systems can have less mass than solar cells of equivalent power, allowing more compact spacecraft that are easier to orient and direct in space.
+Nuclear-based systems can have less mass than solar cells of equivalent power, allowing more compact spacecraft that is easier to orient and direct in space.
 In the case of crewed spaceflight, nuclear power concepts that can power both life support and propulsion systems may reduce both cost and flight time.

 Selected applications and/or technologies for space include: